Othniel16/Milan/README.md

-A personal day tracker app 😊.
+A personal day tracker app made with ❤ using Flutter 😊.